Constellations in prime elements of number fields: Szemer e di-type theorems in prime elements of number fields

-It ends our proof. \end{proof} As in the proof above, in the case where $A$ is not inside an $\OKt$-fundamental domain, then the map $A\ni \alpha \mapsto \alpha \OK\in \Ideals_K$ is not injective in general.
-Then, we need to take into account the contribution of the action of the group of units in order to transfer ideal countings to element countings.
+As in the proof above, in the case where $A$ is not inside an $\OKt$-fundamental domain, then the map $A\ni \alpha \mapsto \alpha \OK\in \Ideals_K$ is not injective in general.
+Then, we need to take into account the contribution of the action of the group of units in order to transfer ideal \counting s to element \counting s.
 To treat this, Lemma~\ref{lemma=OKt_orbit} is a key tool, as we have seen in the deduction of \eqref{eq:boundT} in the above proof.